DUNE-DAQ/docs/docs/editing_package_documentation.md

 A few points need to be made:

-- The documentation should be directed to a package's users, not its developers.
-Documentation for a package's developers (e.g., instructions on how to run its integration tests) should be located in the package's GitHub wiki
+- The documentation should be directed to a package's users, not its developers. _JCF, Apr-6-2021: this is the long term plan.
+As of right now, the Issues filed for each package concerning documentation specify just to add all existing pages, whether user- or developer-focused_ Documentation for a package's developers (e.g., instructions on how to run its integration tests) should be located in the package's GitHub wiki